-3.22.1 Diversity of instructional personnel Measurement: The racial/ethnic group to which the teacher belongs or with which the which the teacher belongs or with which the teacher identifies:
+3.22.1 Diversity of instructional personnel

+Measurement: The racial/ethnic group to which the teacher belongs or with which the teacher identifies:

 - Asian or Pacific Islander: A person having origins in any of the original peoples of the Far East, Southeast Asia, the Pacific Islands, or the Indian subcontinent. - Black Non-Hispanic: A person having origins in any of the Black racial groups in Africa. - Hispanic: A person of Mexican, Puerto Rican, Cuban, or South or Central American origin or other Spanish culture or origin regardless of race. - American Indian or Alaskan Native: A person having origins in any of the original peoples of North America, and who maintains cultural identification through tribal affiliation or community recognition. - White Non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East.